 Conformity Assessment Programmes (CAP)

-Using our Conformity Assessment Programmes (CAP), Intertek has assisted governments in countries such as the Kingdom of Saudi Arabia, Nigeria, Kuwait, Tanzania, Uganda and Kenya in preventing the import of unsafe goods into the country.
+Using our Conformity Assessment Programmes (CAP), Intertek has assisted governments in countries such as the Kingdom of Saudi Arabia, Morocco, Kuwait, Kurdistan, Uganda, Iraq, and Kenya in preventing the import of unsafe goods into the country.

 Intertek Conformity Assessment Programmes ensure that products are fully tested in a recognised laboratory and a certificate issued before they are shipped to the client country.
 Testing is to agreed national, or international standards.
 Intertek has a vast world-wide network of testing laboratories, meaning that we can operate Conformity Assessment Programmes covering a wide range of products